-Hammel's^[11] longitudinal study of chemists in the University of California system challenges findings that productivity declines with age.
+Hammel's^[7] longitudinal study of chemists in the University of California system challenges findings that productivity declines with age.
 In his study, Hammel^[11] reports that 'productivity increases strongly with age and decreases weakly with the square of age, so that the pattern is one of gradually decelerating increase'.
-In contrast to previous studies, Hammel^[11] infers that scientific productivity increases with age, with some evidence of flattening, but not necessarily decline, with age.
-Moreover, he reports that increases in productivity are more marked for more recent cohorts, and that the declines apparent in any mean across persons are 'attributable largely to the "shooting stars" - the high producers who climb to a peak and then decline'.

-Kyvik^[14] summarizes the findings from previous studies as follows: (a) the relationship between age and the number of publication is curvilinear where productivity expands with increasing age and reaches a peak when the scientists are in the late thirties and early forties after which it declines; (b) those scientists who are more productive at a younger age will continue to be productive as they grow older; (c) in some cases two peaks are observed, the first and highest in their late thirties and early forties and another around 60; (d) there are vast differences between various disciplines with regard to the relationship between age and scientific publishing.
+In contrast to previous studies, Hammel^[7] infers that scientific productivity increases with age, with some evidence of flattening, but not necessarily decline, with age.
+Moreover, he reports that increases in productivity are more marked for more recent cohorts, and that the declines apparent in any mean Kyvik^[8] summarizes the findings from previous studies as follows: (a) the relationship between age and the number of publication is curvilinear where productivity expands with increasing age and reaches a peak when the scientists are in the late thirties and early forties after which it declines; (b) those scientists who are more productive at a younger age will continue to be productive as they grow older; (c) in some cases two peaks are observed, the first and highest in their late thirties and early forties and another around 60; (d) there are vast differences between various disciplines with regard to the relationship between age and scientific publishing.

-Kotrlik et al.^[13] in a study using a random sample of 228 college and university agricultural education faculty members in the United States concluded that age did not significantly affect research productivity.
-Williams et al.^[26] and Ramsden^[21] also observed that similar results and found that there was no association between age and research productivity.
+Kotrlik et al.^[9] in a study using a random sample of 228 college and university agricultural education faculty members in the United States concluded that age did not significantly affect research productivity.
+Williams et al.^[10] and Ramsden^[11] also observed that similar results and found that there was no association between age and research productivity.

-As Creswell J^[5] observed, the precise relationship between age and research productivity is difficult to determine because of complex measurement and other methodological problems.
-The studies also report cross-sectional rather than longitudinal data, thereby possibly entangling the effects of age with the effects of cohorts.^{[4],[22]} Cohorts may differ in research performance not simply because of age differences but also because the pressures to publish vary from one historical period to another.
+As Creswell J^[12] observed, the precise relationship between age and research productivity is difficult to determine because of complex measurement and other methodological problems.
+The studies also report cross-sectional rather than longitudinal data, thereby possibly entangling the effects of age with the effects of cohorts.
+(Cole S.^[6]; Reskin,^[13]) Cohorts may differ in research performance not simply because of age differences but also because the pressures to publish vary from one historical period to another.

-Acknowledging this entangling effect, authors have turned to other data collection procedures, such as longitudinal designs (in which a cohort group is followed over several decades) or a combination of cross-sectional and longitudinal designs, called a cross-sequential approach.^[19] But even these designs are subject to sample attrition problems.
+Acknowledging this entangling effect, authors have turned to other data collection procedures, such as longitudinal designs (in which a cohort group is followed over several decades) or a combination of cross-sectional and longitudinal designs, called a cross-sequential approach.
+Over,^[14] But even these designs are subject to sample attrition problems.

 A further difficulty is identifying the true 'age curve' between age and research productivity.
-One model holds that the 'age curve' is curvilinear,^[17] who found that scholarly achievement peaks in the late thirties and early forties and declines thereafter.
-Another model suggests that the relationship is bimodal or "saddle-shaped".^[20] Pelz and Andrews20 found that publication productivity peaks during the ages of 35 to 44 and 50 to 54.
-Bayer and Dutton^[2] also confirmed this relationship; a "spurt-obsolescence curve" best fitted five of seven disciplines they studied.
+One model holds that the 'age curve' is curvilinear, (Lehman^[3]) who found that scholarly achievement peaks in the late thirties and early forties and declines thereafter.
+Another model suggests that the relationship is bimodal or "saddle-shaped".^[5] Pelz and Andrews^[5] found that publication productivity peaks during the ages of 35 to 44 and 50 to 54.
+Bayer and Dutton^[15] also confirmed this relationship; a "spurt-obsolescence curve" best fitted five of seven disciplines they studied.

-The best "age curve" is probably a function of the sample being studied^[2] and the criterion measures of age and productivity used.^[22] These qualifications aside, various monotonic functions (e.g., "obso-lescence," "spurt", and "spurt-obsolescence") or a bimodal curve, represented by a peak in performance about 10 yrs after the doctorate and a second peak toward the end of a faculty career, best describe the relationship between age and research.^[22]
+The best "age curve" is probably a function of the sample being studied.
+(Bayer and Dutton)^[15] and the criterion measures of age and productivity used (Reskin^[13]).
+These qualifications aside, various monotonic functions (e.g., "obsolescence," "spurt", and "spurt-obsolescence") or a bimodal curve, represented by a peak in performance about 10 yrs after the doctorate and a second peak toward the end of a faculty career, best describe the relationship between age and research (Reskin^[13]).